Last updated: 9 May 2026 · Reading time: ~14 min · By Mohamed Sahardid

 Fast facts:

-My take: Essential if you're operating in multiple European markets.
-The French/English dynamic here forces you to think beyond single-language SEO exactly what GEO demands.
+My take: Essential if you operate in multiple European markets.
+The French/English dynamic forces you to think beyond single-language SEO exactly what GEO demands.

-Focus: Technical enterprise search marketing for DACH region and global scales.
+Focus: Technical enterprise search marketing for the DACH region and global scales.

-One of Europe's most rigorous technical events think JavaScript rendering, core web vitals, and large-site migrations.
+One of Europe's most rigorous technical events — JavaScript rendering, Core Web Vitals, large-site migrations.
 Essential for German-market dominance or enterprise-level optimisation.

 Why attend: